 Water heater storage tanks are typically not the first choice for most bacteria.
 Given the right conditions, however, it can grow and even thrive in hot water tanks.

-How Do I Get Rid of Bacteria In My Hot Water Heater?
+How Do I Get Rid of Bacteria In My Hot Water System?

 Before you even receive your water it is treated by your water provider in the interest of public health.
-There are a few ways bacteria might find it’s way into your water, however:
+There are a few ways bacteria might find their way into your water, however:

 - Travelling from the supplier to you